IMPORTANT: Please note that from September 2020, all our programs for incoming and continuing students will take place at our Vienna campus.

 - what is the special field of research you are particularly interested in and what kind of plans you have in that direction;

-- what kind of studies and activities you have carried out which are related to your plans.
+- what kind of studies and activities you have carried out that are related to your plans.

-The Statement of Purpose should not be longer than 1500 words (not including references).
+The Statement of Purpose should not be longer than 1500 words (excluding list of references).